 Autism is a spectrum disorder.
-The symptoms and characteristics of ASD can present themselves in a wide variety of combinations, from mild to severe.
+That is, the symptoms and characteristics of ASD can present themselves in a wide variety of combinations, from mild to severe.
 Although ASD is defined by a set of certain characteristics, children and adults can exhibit any combination of these characteristics in any degree of severity.
-Two children, both with the same diagnosis, can act very differently from one another and have varying skills and needs.
+This means that two children, with the same diagnosis, can act very differently from one another and have varying skills and needs.
 For example, a child with autism can have an IQ of 80; another child with autism can have an IQ of 65.
-Additionally, children can have a diagnosis of autism and be non-verbal or verbal.
+Additionally, children with a diagnosis of autism can be either nonverbal or verbal.

-Every person with ASD is an individual, and like all individuals, has a unique personality and combination of characteristics.
-Some individuals with mild autism may exhibit only slight delays in language but greater challenges with social interactions.
+Every person with ASD is a unique individual and, like all individuals, has a unique personality and combination of characteristics.
+Some individuals with mild autism exhibit only slight delays in language but greater challenges with social interactions.
 For example, they may have difficulty initiating and/or maintaining a conversation.
-Individuals with autism are often described as talking at others instead of with others (for example, monologue on a favorite subject that continues despite attempts by others to interject comments).
+Individuals with autism are often described as talking at others instead of with others (e.g., they may monologue on a favorite subject that continues despite attempts by others to interject comments).

 Children with ASD process and respond to information in unique ways.
 In some cases, aggressive and/or self-injurious behavior may be present such as biting, hitting, or head banging.
 These children may also exhibit some of the following traits.